 The truth is, most people visit this place for a specific location called Western Brook Pond (it’s the most famous).
 It is a gorge that has gigantic mountains and a boat ride you can take in between that gorge as well as see plenty of waterfalls from these mountains as well as a scenic view that is the most advertised location in this area.

-Here are beautiful photos of Western Brook Pond we took while we were there.
+Here are beautiful photos of Western Brook Pond we took while we were there including this one:

-6) Gros Morne has a “dessert” called Tablelands.
+6) Gros Morne has a “dessert” called Tablelands (check it out!).

 A huge chunk of this park (the southern part) is apparently made up of post volcanic landscapes and hardly has any life there, so this section of the park literally looks like a dessert with mountains and trails there too, and right next to it, is the other section which is the green area: